 metal, coated it in detail clear embossing powder and melted it.
 You will need to seal this thickly to prevent the metal leaf from chipping off your slick domino surface.

 Double sided tacky tape cut to the shape of your domino can also be used in place of adhesives.
-I have found that tapes and the glue pens are not heat resistant though
+I have found that tapes and the glue pens are not heat resistant

-powders yet, but those seem like a good option as well (if you can find them.)
+embossing powders yet, but those seem like a good option as well (if you can find them.)

 Acrylic: Painted solid color, crackle and weathered wood effects can be placed on dominoes using multiple layers of acrylic paints.
 Your first one or two layers will